albertoventurini/essential-scala/src/notes.md

 ```
 sealed trait Maybe[A] {

+  // Method parameters contain functions for each case class.
+  // In case of empty, the function collapses to a value.
   def fold[B](empty: B, full: A => B): B = this match {

+    // Here we pattern match all case classes
     case Empty() => empty
     case Full(value) => full(value)
   }